 - Frist Art Museum partner organizations collectively represent the geographical, ethnic, cultural, and age diversity of Davidson County.
 In an effort to reach diverse communities, it is our priority to partner with organizations located within or serving all parts of Davidson County.
 The Frist Art Museum also seeks to develop partnerships that reflect the ethnic, cultural, and age diversity of Nashville and Davidson County.

 - Whether or not the partner organization has art programming in place, the Frist Art Museum’s activities should be a natural fit for the organization’s mission and goal.

 - Visiting the Frist Art Museum is essential to forming successful community partnerships.

 - Complete the Community Partner Application.

 Interested in becoming a Community Partner?
-Complete this application or contact Shaun Giles, community engagement director, at 615.744.3254 or sgiles@FristArtMuseum.org
+Complete the application above or contact Shaun Giles, community engagement director, at 615.744.3254 or sgiles@FristArtMuseum.org.